ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/AWS Account Setup Guide.md

 > [!NOTE]
 > This guide is for administrators who wish to set up an AWS account to host the SSG API Testing Application.
-> We will go through the entire process of setting up you root account, creating IAM users, and setting up
+> We will go through the entire process of setting up your root account, creating IAM users, and setting up
 > your own AWS Organization.

 Welcome to the AWS Account Setup Guide!